-The Masai Mara game Reserve is the most famous and most visited reserve in Kenya.
-It offers breathtaking views (as seen in the film “Out of Africa”, much of which was filmed here), an extraordinary density of animals including “the Big Five” (lions, leopard, elephant, buffalo, rhino) and may varieties of plains game.
+The Masai Mara game Reserve is the most famous and most visited Reserve in Kenya.
+It offers breathtaking views (as seen in the film “Out of Africa”, much of which was filmed here), an extraordinary density of animals including “the Big Five” (lions, leopard, elephant, buffalo, rhinoceros) and may varieties of plains game.

-An impressive feature is the annual migration of wildebeests, zebras and gazelles from the plains of the Serengeti that cross the Tanzanian border and the Massive Mara river to reach the Mara’s grasslands from late June, tracked by predators such as lion, leopard, cheetah,hyena,crocodile and circled by vultures as their journey unfolds.
-Their dramatic river crossings are a reality for tourists visiting in early July-Mid September.
+An impressive feature is the annual migration of wildebeests, zebras and gazelles from the plains of the Serengeti that cross the Tanzanian border and rivers to reach the Mara’s grasslands from late June, tracked by predators: lion, leopard, cheetah, and hyena, and circled by vultures as their journey unfolds.
+Their dramatic river crossings are a reality for tourists visiting in early July-August.

-Apart from the seasonal migration, game viewing is excellent all year round.
-Game includes elephant, rhino, giraffe, buffalo, plains zebra, and the big cats.
-The rivers are home to hippos and crocodiles.
-452 species of birds, 53 of which are raptors.
+Apart from the seasonal migration, gameviewing is excellent year round.
+Game includes elephant, black rhino, buffalo, plains zebra, hartebeest and big cats.
+The rivers are home to hippo and crocodiles.
+452 species, 53 of which are raptors.

-A well worth it and recommended activity in the Masai Mara National Game Reserve is the Hot air balloon safari.
+A well worth it and recommended activity in the Masai Mara National Reserve is the balloon safari.
 Early in the morning, you will be woken and driven to the departure site.
-Once in the air, the view of the surrounding landscape, the rising of the sun between the mountains and the congregation of the wild animals at the river is so beautiful.
-This adventure concludes with a champagne breakfast while in the bush…what a memories of a lifetime not to miss.
+Once in the air, the view of the surrounding landscape, the rising of the sun between the mountains and the congregation of the animals at the river is beautiful.
+This all concludes with a champagne breakfast and memories of a lifetime.

 Amboseli National Park

-This park is on the South of Nairobi.
-It is found at the foot of Mount Kilimanjaro which is 5896m [19341 ft], Africa’s highest summit and the highest free standing mountain in the world because it rises 15,100 feet from its base [4000 ft].
+This park is south of Nairobi.
+It is found at the foot of Mt.
+Kilimanjaro which is 5896m [19341ft], Africa’s highest summit and the highest freestanding mountain in the world because it rises 15,100 feet from its base [4000ft].

-Just on the North of Nairobi and Isiolo are the three National Reserves, Samburu, Buffalo Springs and Shaba all of them are along the banks of the Ewaso Nyiro River and covering a area of about 300 sq km set in the lands of the colorful Samburu pastoralists close relatives of the Maasai.
-They are mainly scrub desert and open savannah plain, broken by small rugged hills.
+Just north of Nairobi and Isiolo are the three National Reserves, Samburu, Buffalo Springs and Shaba all of them along the banks of the Ewaso Nyiro River and covering a area of about 300 sq km set in the lands of the colorful Samburu pastoralists close relatives of the Maasai.
+They are mainly scrub desert and open savannah plain, broken here and there by small rugged hills.

-Samburu national reserve is famed for rare game species such as the grevy’s zebra, long -necked gerenuk, reticulated giraffe, beisa oryx and somali ostrich.
+Samburu national reserve is famed for rare game species such as the grevy’s zebra, long -necked gerenuk, reticulated giraffe and beiza oryx.

 Lake Nakuru National Park

-Lake Nakuru National park is about three hours drive from Nairobi.
+This national park is about two hours drive from Nairobi.
 Famous for the both greater and lesser flamingoes, which cover the lake edge in a layer of bright pink, the fish eating pelicans as well as over 450 other spices of birds.
 The park has been branded an international bird sanctuary.
 It becomes the first site to receive such the Important Bird Area (IBA) celebrity status in Africa in recognition of its outstanding value to bird conservation.
-In the park, the big five and other wild animals can be easily observed excluding the elephant.
+In the park, the big five and other wild animals can be easily observed.

-Lake Nakuru National park also offers both the white and black rhino sanctuary.
+Lake Nakuru National park also offers a rhino sanctuary.

 Hells Gate National Park